Keyboard shortcuts

 Shows the hierarchical tree structure of the hardware design starting from a root node.

-By default, it will try to automatically detect the root node for the local ip.
+By default, it will try to automatically detect the root node for the local project.
 If there is ambiguity in determining what node can be the root, then all root nodes and their respective trees will be displayed.
 To only display the tree of a particular node, use the <unit> option.

-The tree can display different kinds of dependencies relative to the current ip using the --edges option.
-By default, this command uses "unit".
-By specifying edges as "ip", it will return the ip-level dependency tree.
-When using "unit" or "all", the hdl dependency graph will be displayed.
-The hdl graph shown with "unit" displays the composition of usable entities/modules.
+The HDL graph shown with "unit" displays the composition of usable entities/modules.
 To generate this graph, it analyzes each VHDL architecture and ignores Verilog compiler directives.
 If an unidentified entity is instantiated, it will appear as a leaf in the graph and will be considered as a "black box" denoted by the "?" character next to its position in the tree.
-The hdl graph shown with "all" displays the composition of the design including all primary design unit references.
+The HDL graph shown with "all" displays the composition of the design including all primary design unit references.
 Any references (excluding entity instantiations) that are not found will not appear in the dependency graph for the "all" option.

-Using the --format option can alter how much information is displayed for each hdl design unit in the tree composition.
+Using the --format option can alter how much information is displayed for each HDL design unit in the tree composition.
 By default, only the design unit's name is displayed for each unit.

 OPTIONS